 Captain Arthur W. Gullachsen graduated from the University of New Brunswick with a Master’s Degree in History in 2005.
 After joining the Canadian Armed Forces (CAF) in late 2006, he was posted to CFB Gagetown’s The 2nd Battalion, The Royal Canadian Regiment in late 2008.
-This was followed by a posting in 2010 to a staff position at the Combat Training Centre (CTC) Headquarters and then to the CTC Infantry School in 2012.
-Captain Gullachsen was then selected for the Post Graduate Training list and gained acceptance into the PhD Program in History at Western University in London, Ontario in mid-2013.
-Graduating in mid-2016, he was then posted as Military Faculty to the Royal Military College of Canada.
+In 2013 Captain Gullachsen was then selected for the Post Graduate Training list and gained acceptance into the PhD Program in History at Western University in London, Ontario.
+Graduating in 2016, he was then posted as Military Faculty to the Royal Military College of Canada.
 A Second World War specialist, Captain Gullachsen’s areas of expertise include the study of the replacement of equipment and personnel losses as well as German armoured forces during the late war period.
-He is also acts as an instructor on the RMC Battlefield Tour.
+He is also interested in twentieth century airpower and seapower.

 - PhD, Canadian Military History, University of Western Ontario.
 October 2016.

 - PhD Dissertation title: An Army of Never Ending Strength: The Reinforcement and Re-equipment of the Canadian Army's Combat Arms Regiments in North West Europe 1944-1945.

 - Master of Arts, Canadian Military History, University of New Brunswick.
 April 2005.

 - MA Thesis Title: The Defeat and Attrition of the 12th SS Panzer Division Hitlerjugend, A Case Study: June 6th-July 12th, 1944.

 - Bachelor of Arts, Advanced, History, University of Manitoba.
 April 1997.

 - Late Second World War military history